seanliyucheng/Gradescope-Deadline-Tracker/README.md

 My environment: A server running windows but the tool works on both windows and mac platforms.

-Dependencies: If any issue occurs, pip install lxml

-  pip install pyOpenSSL
+Dependencies: If any issue occurs, pip install lxml and pip install pyOpenSSL